 Unlike the third-party options we listed under Shopify Shipping apps, using a third-party to fulfill Shopify orders involves physically sending your inventory to a company that eliminates many tedious tasks for ecommerce businesses.

 A third-party logistics (3PL) company provides not only shipping rates and labels, but a multitude of order fulfillment services.
-These include the warehousing of inventory, picking and packing orders as they are placed online, managing ecommerce returns, and more.
+These include the warehousing and storage of inventory, picking and packing orders as they are placed online, managing ecommerce returns, and more.

 “We needed a much more advanced 3PL team with direct-to-consumer experience who could also handle wholesale orders as we grew that part of our business, which is why we’re now with ShipBob.”